How Much Is Pet Insurance in Delaware?

 blueCheck icon

-Get the best cheap pet insurance in Delaware by researching many companies, finding the right coverage level for your furry companion and comparing multiple quotes.
+Get cheap pet insurance in Delaware by researching multiple companies, finding the right coverage level for your pet and comparing multiple quotes.

 How Much Does Pet Insurance Cost in Delaware?

-Based on our survey of major pet insurance providers, pet insurance costs average $350 annually for cats and $644 for dogs in Delaware, making them 0.79% and 0.76% more expensive compared to the national average, respectively.
-Your pet's breed and age, along with your coverage choice, can make prices vary.
+Based on our survey of major providers, pet insurance costs average $350 annually for cats and $644 for dogs in Delaware, about 1% higher than the national averages for both.
+Your pet's breed, age and coverage choice affect your final rate.

 Cat$29$350